 Program Services 2

-Come join a great team of professionals in our Intake and Case Review (ICR) Unit.
-In this newly created positon, reporting to the Director, Intake and Case Review, you will provide the first-level review and assessment on matters that are submitted to the OIPC to determine jurisdiction, applicable legislation and issues, with a primary focus on the review, analysis and processing of privacy impact assessments, self-reported breaches and requests for information.
+Come join a team of professionals in our Intake and Adjudication Support Unit.
+In this position, reporting to the Manager, you will provide the first-level review and assessment on matters that are submitted to the OIPC to determine jurisdiction, applicable legislation and issues, with a primary focus on the review, assessment, and processing of Privacy Impact Assessments (PIAs), Self-Reported Breaches (SRBs) and Requests for Information (RFIs).

-Strong analytical and interpersonal skills are required for interpreting and explaining legislation in terms understandable to parties.
-Exceptional organizational and time management skills are required to balance a diverse and heavy workload.
+Strong analytical skills are required for interpreting and explaining legislation in terms understandable to parties.
+Strong interpersonal skills for communicating with external stakeholders including the public.
+Exceptional organizational and time management skills are required to balance diverse and a heavy workload.
 Your ability to work independently and collaboratively will contribute to your success in this role.
-Critical to this role are research and interpretation skills, and well developed presentation and training skills.
-You must have strong verbal and written communication skills and be able to utilize them effectively in conflict resolution situations.

 If you think you have the experience and expertise, we look forward to hearing from you.

-College diploma or university undergraduate degree in a related field with three years progressively responsible related experience.
-Working knowledge of the practical application of Alberta’s three access and privacy laws, as well as an understanding of access and privacy legislation in other jurisdictions is essential.
-Experience working with computers and databases would be an asset.
+College diploma or University undergraduate degree in a related field with two years progressively responsible related experience.
+Working knowledge of the practical application of Alberta’s three access and privacy Acts; an understanding of access and privacy legislation in other jurisdictions is an asset.
+Extensive experience in Microsoft Office programs and data entry is required.
+IAPP Certification would be an asset.
 Equivalencies will be considered.

 Note: As only one file can be uploaded, please ensure your cover letter, resume and any other related documents are submitted in one file.